Mouratid/cqrs/Mediator/PublicAPI.md

 **Behavior**:
 - `SendAsync`: Routes the request to exactly one handler.
 Throws `InvalidOperationException` if no handler is registered.
+- `SendStreamAsync`: Routes the streaming request to exactly one handler and returns an async stream.
+Throws `InvalidOperationException` if no handler is registered.
+The stream supports cancellation via the provided cancellation token.
 - `Publish`: Invokes all registered handlers for the notification type in parallel using `Task.WhenAll`.
 If multiple handlers throw exceptions, they are aggregated into an `AggregateException`.

 ---